Implementing Laws At-a-Glance

 6. Does the implementing law impose any other significant deviations from the Directive, relating to:

+If the report is not rejected, the operator of the whistleblowing system is legally obligated to investigate the report.
 If a person who is the subject of a report submits a data subject access request, the person who submitted the report must not be disclosed to the requester.

 The Labour and Occupational Health and Safety Department of County and Government Offices is the Competent Authority.